(This manifesto expressed in two styles: Poetic and Practical)

 What Makes This Approach Different?

 Our approach to recovery will attune your senses to the Sacred, where real power resides.
-Together, we learn to let go and allow the Universe/God/Source to create the change.
-The wisdom traditions guide us along the way.
+Together, we learn to let go and allow God, the Sacred, or the deeper wisdom of life to create the change we cannot force by self-will alone.

 Aha Moments: Where True Change Begins